rolandschulz/PTP/photran/org.eclipse.photran.cmdline/README.txt

-This is a very rough first attempt at extracting Photran's parser and virtual program graph (VPG) to run outside Eclipse, based on a pre-4.0b4 version of the Photran AST and VPG.
+This is a very rough attempt at extracting Photran's parser and virtual program graph (VPG) to run outside Eclipse in an ordinary Java command line tool, without any Eclipse infrastructure.

 Two disclaimers.
-(1) Photran is fairly well-tested (1500+ test cases), but obviously this
+(1) Photran is fairly well-tested, but this un-Eclipsed code is NOT.
+Most of it
-    un-Eclipsed code is NOT, since I hacked it together in one morning.
+    was hacked together in one morning in 2007.
+We only use it to run some research experiments and to test the indexer's performance.
     It will have bugs that aren't present in Photran.
 When it breaks, tell me.
 (2) The AST design is NOT final.
 The parts we actually use are generally
     in decent shape.
 Others have never been touched and need work.